You are here

 As you may have heard, DC’s dining scene has officially arrived.
 After the release of its first Michelin Guide, we decided to compile the city’s award-winning restaurants that require your attention.

-Accolades include Bib Gourmand or star-status in the aforementioned guide, James Beard Awards, RAMMY Awards (honors handed out by the Restaurant Association Metropolitan Washington for local dining excellence) and recognition from reputable publications Bon Appétit, which recently named DC its restaurant city of the year, and Zagat, which named the District hottest food city for 2016.
+Accolades include Bib Gourmand or star-status in the aforementioned guide, James Beard Awards, RAMMY Awards (honors handed out by the Restaurant Association Metropolitan Washington for local dining excellence, and you can buy tickets to 2017's edition now!) and recognition from reputable publications Bon Appétit, which recently named DC its restaurant city of the year, and Zagat, which named the District hottest food city for 2016.

 Rasika & Rasika West End